 The Kingdom of Eswatini is a small landlocked country, surrounded by South Africa except for a short border with Mozambique.
 Mbabane is the capital of Eswatini and is in the Hhohho region.
 The official currency of Eswatini is the Lilangeni (plural is Emalangeni) which is equivalent to the South African Rand.

 Tourism is starting to increase and as this happens; so do the facilities on offer.
-The natural drawcards are there; so if you are looking for an off-the-beaten-track adventure; Eswatini is an excellent place to go; offering Big 5 game safaris, natural beauty activities such as; hiking, bird watching, cultural tours and so much more.
+The natural drawcards are there.
+So if you are looking for an off-the-beaten-track adventure; Eswatini is an excellent place to go.
+It offers Big 5 game safaris, natural beauty activities such as; hiking, bird watching, cultural tours and so much more.

 This laid back and breathtakingly beautiful country is one of the world’s few remaining absolute monarchies.